Important Information Regarding COVID-19

 - All reading material and kids’ books and toys have been removed from our reception area since they are difficult to disinfect.

 - We are seeing only one patient at a time unless there is a dire emergency.

 - All patients will perform a pre-procedural rinse with diluted hydrogen peroxide.

-- Dental unit water lines were appropriately shocked before reopening; lines are purged regularly.
+- Dental unit water lines are cleaned and shocked regularly.

 - This is NOT something new, but we continue to do weekly spore testing on our autoclave by an independent lab, as well as running tests in each and every load using Class 5 (the highest) chemical indicators.

 Given all these initiatives and added constraints, appointment times and options will be more limited, so we ask you to be more flexible with your schedules.

 One quick note about the suction devices—obviously dentistry is an aerosol-based occupation and that is how the virus spreads.
 Thus, one of the new regulations is to use high volume suction devices for ALL procedures, and sometimes multiple devices.
-Many of you have already tried out these gizmos in my office in recent months, because I love them and they truly they make it easier for both of us.
+Many of you have already tried out these gizmos in my office in recent months, because I love them and they truly make it easier for both of us.
 Though they’ve been met with overwhelming positive response, there’s always a few who aren’t in favor.
 I know it may be tough, but it is no longer an option NOT to use them.
 You will have your mouth open–you can still breath through it, or your nose!
 Nothing will be impeding or blocking your airway.
 Sometimes you just have to take a minute to get used to it and then it’s easy-peasy from there, but it is mandatory.